superpios/node-scorecard/README.md

 - **Score breakdown** — how each weighted component contributes
 - **Generate support report** — a ready-to-paste summary for the Sentinel support Telegram or a GitHub issue, so a node's problems actually reach the people who can help

+### 💬 NodeAdvisor — community feedback
+The data tells you how a node *behaves*; NodeAdvisor tells you how it *feels to use*.
+On any node, anyone can leave structured feedback:

+- **Quick tags** — positive (fast, stable, good uptime, good value, connects first try) and negative (drops often, high latency, slow, hard to reach)
+- **Optional comment** (up to 500 chars)
+- **Aggregated view** — feedback is shown as tag counts ("12 · fast connection · 3 · high latency"), not a single falsifiable star rating
+- **Light anti-abuse** — one vote per node per browser, plus server-side de-duplication.
+Not bulletproof (nothing browser-side is), but it keeps casual self-voting down, and comments can be moderated.

+Feedback is stored in a free Supabase table read directly from the static page — still no server of your own to run.

 ---

 ## The score